NGC 4429

 NGC 4429 is a lenticular galaxy located about 55 million light-years away in the constellation of Virgo.
 NGC 4429 is tilted at an inclination of about 75° which means that the galaxy is tilted almost edge-on as seen from Earth.
 NGC 4429 was discovered by astronomer William Herschel on March 15, 1784.
 The galaxy is a member of the Virgo Cluster.

 Physical characteristics

 NGC 4429 has a small dust disk.
 There is also possibly a cold circumnuclear stellar disk.
 The cold circumnuclear stellar disk may have formed due to the infall of gas to center caused by a merger.
 However, since NGC 4429 does not show any signs of a recent gravitational disturbance, the merger must have happened a long time ago in the past.

 The dust disk and the cold circumnuclear stellar disk are embedded in a bright, hexagonal shaped bulge that resembles that of NGC 7020.
 The zone has bright arcs near its major axis but no "spots" or extensions as in NGC 7020.
 The zone is also somewhat ring-like.

 Interstellar medium

 NGC 4429 may lose a significant fraction of its gas due to ram pressure stripping.

 Metallicity

 The central regions of NGC 4429 are overabundant in the element magnesium.

-HST image of NGC 4429 showing its compact nuclear ring.